-“The whole system of forest taxation is wrong, for it puts a premium on forest destruction” – Griffith
+“The whole system of forest taxation is wrong, for it puts a premium on forest destruction” – Edward M Griffith

 Wisconsin enacted its first comprehensive forestry law in 1903.
 This law provided for a forestry commission with power to appoint a State Forester whose professional qualifications required certification by the U.S. Secretary of Agriculture.
 E.M.
 Griffith became Wisconsin’s first state forester to begin a decade of service to progressive Wisconsin forestry.
 Griffith embarked upon a series of programs including control of forest fires, acquisition of land for the Forest Reserves, conveyance of federal lands to the state and protection of the headwaters of the streams flowing into the Mississippi River and Lake Superior.

 Griffith received the Wisconsin Forestry Hall of Fame Award in 1984 in recognition of ten years of service as Wisconsin’s first state forester.

 Edward Merriam Griffith was appointed Wisconsin’s first state forester on his 32nd birthday, February 8, 1904.
 A native of Brooklyn, NY, Griffith entered Yale with the class of 1895 as an engineering student.
 He left Yale during his senior year to study forestry in Germany because at the time there was no school of forestry in the US.
 In 1898, the Department of Agriculture Chief of Forestry, Gifford Pinochot, hired Griffith to promote the concept of management in the national forests.
 Under Pinochot’s direction, Griffith lead special assignments to study forest conditions in the Hawaiian Islands, the Philippines, Japan, India, Australia and Germany.